-Way back in the 20th century, small business advertising usually involved broadcasting your message to large groups of people, hoping to catch the attention of a small percentage of them.
-You'd place an ad in the Yellow Pages or a local newspaper, or perhaps buy a radio spot, and hope for the best.
+Way back in the 20th century, small and local business advertising usually involved broadcasting your message to large groups of people, hoping to catch the attention of a small percentage of them.
+You’d place an ad in the Yellow Pages or a local newspaper, or perhaps buy a radio spot, and hope for the best.

 Online advertising is generally more cost-effective and more effective, period, because you’re able to target your advertising budget at a more select group of people, and closely measure how that audience responds to your advertising.

 One of the most measurable forms of online advertising is paid search marketing, a system that allows you to place advertisements in the search results when people are searching for products or services related to what your business offers.
 You then pay a small fee to the search engine every time somebody clicks on one of your ads.
 For this reason, paid search marketing is also known as PPC, or pay-per-click marketing.

 Because Google is the world’s most popular search engine, Google’s search advertising system, Google Ads, is the most popular platform for PPC.

 You can make Google Ads work even on a limited budget by adhering to these best practices:

 To learn more about how AdWords works, check out: